Preston weather forecast: This is when the sun will return to Preston

 What will the weather be like this morning in Preston?

-This morning is set to be cloudy, with the temperature reaching its peak of 12C by lunchtime.
+This morning is set to be cloudy, with the temperature reaching 11C by lunchtime.

 What will the weather be like this afternoon in Preston?